hezion15272/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 file 12-combinations create a script that prints all possible combinations of two letters, except oo

 file 13-print_float write a script that prints a number with two decimal places, followed by anew line

+file 100-decimal_to_hexadecimal write a script that converts a number from base 10 to base 16

+file 101-rot13 creates a script that encodes and decodes text using rot13 encryption

+file 102-odd write a script that prints every other line from the input, starting with the first line

+file 103-water_and_stir write a shell script that adds the two numbers stored in the environment variables and prints the result